hef/IRCTransport/readme.md

 Changelog:
 ----------
+### Version 0.12
+  * fixed default nick bug when no prefix/suffix are set.
 ### Version 0.11
   * Fixed a potential reload bug.
   * Changed from using server.properties to using IRCTransport/config.yml
   * Added /whois support.
+  * Added nick persistance.

 ### Version 0.10
   * Added nickname prefix and suffix options.